HeritonBacelar/veneera_workflow/README.md

-# AwesomeProject
+# Veneera_workflow

-AwesomeProject is a simple yet powerful tool for managing tasks and boosting productivity.
+Veneera_workflow is a simple localhost web application designed to replace the use of excel spreadsheet to treat the reclamation requestes.

 ## Table of Contents